rust-lang/book/nostarch/chapter17.md

 Notice that the only type we’re interacting with from the crate is the `Post` type.
-This type will use the state pattern and will hold a value that will be one of three state objects representing the various states a post can be in—draft, waiting for review, or published.
+This type will use the state pattern and will hold a value that will be one of three state objects representing the various states a post can be in—draft, review, or published.
 Changing from one state to another will be managed internally within the `Post` type.
 The states change in response to the methods called by our library’s users on the `Post` instance, but they don’t have to manage the state changes directly.
 Also, users can’t make a mistake with the states, such as publishing a post before it’s reviewed.

 ### Defining Post and Creating a New Instance in the Draft State